Rivermate logo

 Other Relevant Taxes and Contributions

-• Goods and Services Tax (GST): As of February 5th, 2025, the standard GST rate is 6%, with specific rates for certain sectors.
-For the tourism sector it is currently 16%, scheduled to increase to 17% from July 1st, 2025.
+• Goods and Services Tax (GST): As of July 1st, 2025, the standard GST rate for the tourism sector increased to 17%.
 Goods and services sold in cafes within tourist establishments (exclusively for employees) are subject to 8% GST as of November 5th, 2024.

 • Social Security Contributions: Employers contribute 7% of the employee's pensionable wage.